PulseTile/PulseTile-Docs/pages/technology/Initial-QA.md

 ***

-**Q: Currently Nexus stores middleware components completely separately so that importing is easy.
-Will this be the same for UI components, or will individual components be imported out of the full “plugins” repo?**
-**A:** Yes, each component can have its own repository

-***

 **Q: Is using Redux outside of its normal use-case (with Angular rather than React) bending the way it’s used? i.e. are we configuring it to work with Angular, as opposed to allowing it to “do its own thing.”**
-**A:** It is the topic we have been discussing with Tony at the start of our refactoring work.
+**A:** .
 We agree that using Redux with React in terms of the normal use-case of Redux architecture is a more common practice, but, as this stack (Angular and Redux) was initial choice at the start of the project, we have adapted them to work together.

 ***